 State judging is conducted by a panel of industry peers appointed by the South Australian Tourism Industry Council.
 Judges are selected for their knowledge and experience, and for their willingness to commit time to the Awards process and are convened each year specifically for the Tourism Awards.
 All judges provide their time and expertise on a volunteer basis.
-The judging panel for 2013 is:

 Michael Geddes (Chair of Judges)

 Michael has recently retired from full time work having spent over 25 years in the professional consulting field undertaking urban planning, landscape design, environmental and development approvals assignments.
 He also spent 10 years with the SA Tourism Commission at a management level responsible for tourism infrastructure and development.
 Michael has continued his keen interest in the tourism industry since leaving the SATC and has been involved with the SA Judging Panel for the last 13 years (the last 2 as chair) and is currently in his second 3-year term on the National Judging Panel.

 Workforce Learning & Development

 Andrew has extensive tourism and international hotel management experience spanning over 25 years.
 Andrew has held key leadership roles within Hyatt International Hotels and InterContinental Hotels Group, implementing human resource, and people developmental strategies that build individual and company capabilities.
 During this time within International hotels, Andrew achieved numerous state and national awards in the field of workplace training, health and safety and people management.

 Senior Business Manager International Marketing - South Australian Tourism Commission